Punjab Nahi Jaungi: Plot

 The film starts with Fawad Khagga returning to Faisalabad from Lahore after completing his M.A.
-Fawad wants to do a love marriage with a beautiful girl.
+Fawad wants a love marriage with a beautiful girl.
 His cousin, Durdana Butt, loves him, but he doesn't love her back.
 Fawad's mother Firdous Khagga, likes Amal Dastoor, who has returned from London after studying economics.
-The Fawad and Amal have a 100-years-old friendship.
+Fawad and Amal have a 100-year-old friendship.
 Firdous requests that Fawad's grandfather, Mehtab Khagga, ask Amal about marrying Fawad, but she refuses because she wants to marry her college friend Vasay, with whom she studied in London.
 After hearing that Amal has refused his proposal, a heartbroken Fawad goes to Karachi and tries to win her heart by telling her that he can give her his only property of buffaloes and dairy.
 She asks Vasay to give her his London apartment, but he refuses because that's the only property he has with him.
 After hearing that, Amal agrees to marry Fawad.
 On the day of marriage, Fawad gets drunk and tells his friends that he hasn't given Amal any property but has killed her by sticking her in sentiments.
 Amal hears this and gets heartbroken.
 Fawad tells Amal that whatever he said wasn't true, he was just showing off in front of his friends and asking for forgiveness.
 Amal tells him she will forgive him if he dives from the roof.
 Fawad dives from the roof but survives.